Fuzzy concept: Multiple meanings

 It may also be possible to specify one personal meaning for the concept, without however placing restrictions on a different use of the concept in other contexts (as when, for example, one says "this is what I mean by X" in contrast to other possible meanings).
 In ordinary speech, concepts may sometimes also be uttered purely randomly; for example a child may repeat the same idea in completely unrelated contexts, or an expletive term may be uttered arbitrarily.
 A feeling or sense is conveyed, without it being fully clear what it is about.

 Happiness may be an example of a word with variable meanings depending on context or timing.

 Ambiguities

-Fuzzy concepts can be used deliberately to create ambiguity and vagueness, as an evasive tactic, or to bridge what would otherwise be immediately recognized as a contradiction of terms.
+Fuzzy concepts can be used deliberately to create ambiguity and vagueness, as an evasive tactic or a ruse, or to bridge what would otherwise be immediately recognized as a contradiction of terms.
 They might be used to indicate that there is definitely a connection between two things, without giving a complete specification of what the connection is, for some or other reason.
 This could be due to a failure or refusal to be more precise.
+It could be academic bluff or pretense of knowledge.
 But it could also be a prologue to a more exact formulation of a concept, or to a better understanding of it.